rohituteja/naviFyTools/README.md

 3. **Configure your settings** in the Configuration section

 4. **Use the tools:**
-   - **naviDJ Tab**: Generate AI playlists with custom prompts
+  - **naviDJ Tab**: Generate AI playlists with custom prompts; choose LLM backend and model.
-   - **Library Porter Tab**: Sync playlists between Spotify and your music server
+  - **Library Porter Tab**: Sync playlists between Spotify and your music server; select owned playlists to import.
-   - **Spotify Authentication**: Login with Spotify directly in the browser
+  - **Spotify Authentication**: Login with Spotify directly in the browser.

 ### Command Line Usage